flyingbitac/diffaero/README.md

 # DiffAero: A GPU-Accelerated Differentiable Simulation Framework for Efficient Quadrotor Policy Learning

+This repository contains the code of the paper: [DiffAero: A GPU-Accelerated Differentiable Simulation Framework for Efficient Quadrotor Policy Learning](https://arxiv.org/abs/2509.10247)

 - [DiffAero: A GPU-Accelerated Differentiable Simulation Framework for Efficient Quadrotor Policy Learning](#diffaero-a-gpu-accelerated-differentiable-simulation-framework-for-efficient-quadrotor-policy-learning)
   - [Introduction](#introduction)
   - [Features](#features)